Torrent IP Filter List for qBittorent and uTorrent

-One of the ways they are trying to disrupt torrent downloads is by polluting the torrent network with fake peers.
-All the data received from these fakes is not really part of the torrent file and is therefore classified as corrupt or invalid by your torrent client and is useless, or “wasted data”.
-The amount of wasted data could run into tens or even hundreds of Megabytes per torrent and taking your files much longer to complete the download.
+One tactic used by these anti-P2P organizations is polluting the torrent network with fake peers.
+The data received from these fake peers is not part of the actual torrent file and is flagged as corrupt or invalid by your torrent client.
+This “wasted data” can run into tens or even hundreds of megabytes per torrent, significantly increasing your download time.
+Learn how to stop torrents from draining your internet connection.

-You can verify that the list has been loaded by looking under the Logger tab of uTorrent, where you should see the line “Loaded ipfilter.dat (xxx entries)”.
-If you don’t have a logger tab, right click on the tabs area and select “Logger”.
+Check if the list has been loaded by viewing the Logger tab in uTorrent.
+You should see a message like “Loaded ipfilter.dat (xxx entries)”.
+If you don’t see the Logger tab, right-click on the tab area and select Logger.

 19 Comments - Write a Comment